tenmark86/tenmark86/README.md

 - 👨🏻‍💻 Most of my projects are available on [Github](https://github.com/tenmark86)
 - 💬 Ask me about anything tech related, I am happy to help;
 - 📫 Feel free to ping me on [LinkedIn](https://www.linkedin.com/in/mark-mutuota-b70a4a94/)
-- 📚 When I am free, I love plaing video games add me up on PSN ID:tenmark86)
+- 📚 When I am free, I love playing video games add me up on PSN ID:tenmark86)

 ### Languages and Tools: